Scout24/afp-alppaca/README.rst

 iptables configuration
 ----------------------

-An iptables rule snippet redirect ensures that all requests to IP ``169.254.169.254:80`` are redirected to ``localhost:5000``.
+When you can't bind your application on port 80 you can use this iptables rule snippet that ensures that all requests to IP ``169.254.169.254:80`` are redirected to ``localhost:5000``.
 You can use the following statement in your iptables config: